US parents win battle to evict son, 30

 During a hearing at the state's highest court in Syracuse, a judge praised Michael Rotondo's legal research, but ordered him to leave the house anyway.

-Justice Donald Greenwood told the son his bid to remain in his parent's home another six months was "outrageous".
+Justice Donald Greenwood told the son his bid to remain in his parents' home another six months was "outrageous".

 But Mr Rotondo, who legally represented himself, said it was the eviction notice that was outrageous.